 2. Upload Current Unofficial Transcript

-3. Request a Langauge Instructor Evaluation.
-Complete Section 1 of the CEAS evaluation form and provide it to your language instructor for them to fill out and return to CEAS.
-Language evaluation forms should be emailed or delevered directly to CEAS by the language instructor.
+4. Request a Langauge Instructor Evaluation.
+Fill out Section 1 of the CEAS language evaluation form and provide it to your language instructor for them to finish and return to CEAS.
+Completed evaluation forms should be emailed or delevered directly to CEAS by the language instructor.